 Besides, it is an important method for the preparation of alkenes.

-An elimination reaction is a type of a chemical reaction where several atoms either in pairs or groups are removed from a molecule.
+An elimination reaction is a type of chemical reaction where several atoms either in pairs or groups are removed from a molecule.
 The removal usually takes place due to the action of acids and bases or action of metals.
 It can also happen through the process of heating at high temperatures.

 Important Methods of Elimination Reaction